AverseABFun/hackachat/server/API.md

 }), cipherMode="GCM", tagLen=128, keySize=256, key=secretChannelKey.replaceAll("-", ""), iv=vectorGenerator(messageId, secretChannelKey))
 ```

+The `message` field should be in UTF-8; however, all control characters should be kept except for the null character and any that might break things in the server or client, which are up to the server and client to decide.
+The only control characters that have to be allowed are unicode seperators and Cc control codes(except for the previously mentioned null character), minus any deprecated characters.

 Note: UNDER NO CIRCUMSTANCES SHOULD THE `secretChannelKey` BECOME KNOWN TO THE SERVER.
 ALL ENCRYPTION AND DECRYPTION SHOULD ONLY BE DONE ON THE CLIENT.

 The `vectorGenerator` should be implemented like this: